EdDataScienceEES/tutorial-evadowding/index.md

 |%y	|2-digit year	|%Y	|4-digit year |
 |%z	|Offset from GMT	|%Z	|Time zone (character) |

 Don't worry about learning this!
 It's just to demostrate how complicated dates can get.
+We'll use the package `lubridate` to simplify this.

 <a name="section2"></a>

-## 2. The second section
+## 2. Using lubridate to simplify dates and times

 You can add more text and code, e.g.